 Map of european wind distribution

 The UK has the largest wind resource of any country in Europe, making wind power one of the renewable sources of energy technologies that should be considered in many locations.

-quietrevolution design, manufacture and fund developments of small-scale wind turbines designed to be sited at the point of energy use.
+quietrevolution design and manufacture small-scale wind turbines designed to be sited at the point of energy use.
 Small and large scale wind technologies, both onshore and off-shore are all part of the energy mix required.
 Along side other renewable technologies and the deployment of smart technologies there can be a reliable energy supply to all individuals and businesses.